Import your contacts

 - The file opens in Microsoft Excel.

-- You’re prompted to open or save the file > Open.
+- You’re prompted to open or save the file.
+Click Open.

-If you’ve already created a CSV file without using the template, you should download the template and check your file is in the correct format, including the header row, as if it’s not, the import can fail.
-If your file isn’t in the right format, before continuing, you should amend it so it matches the template then proceed to step 6.
+If you’ve already created a CSV file without using the template, you should download the template and check your file is in the correct format, including the header row.
+If the format is incorrect, the import can fail.
+If your file isn’t in the right format, before continuing, you should edit it so it matches the template.

 The template shows examples of what you should enter.
-You should delete these example lines before importing your records into Sage One.
-Don’t amend the column headings.
+You should delete these example lines before importing your records.
+Do not change the column headings.

-- 4. File > Save As > browse to the location in which you want to save your file.
-For example, your Windows desktop.
+- 5. Save the CSV file to the location in which you want to save your file, for example your Windows desktop.

-- 6. From within Sage One > Browse or Choose File > browse to where you saved your CSV file > Open.
+- 6. Click Upload and browse to where you saved your CSV file.

-You can’t use Sage One while the data is uploading.
+You can’t work while the data is uploading.

 If for any reason the upload fails, a message appears advising why it’s failed.
 You should fix the errors then try uploading the CSV file again.
-For more information about file format, please see the previous section Contact CSV file format.
+For more information about the format the file should be in, please see the previous section Contact CSV file format.